lequanglam2502/stock-price/README.md

  -- Run the Angular App with command: npm start
  -- Open browser for url http://localhost:4200/

+# Jacoco Server Test
+add Jacoco plugin in the POM file.
+Run the test to generate the code coverage report install EclEmma Eclipse plugin to see the number of lines has been test

 # Angular4 Client Test
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.